bcgov/tfrs/openshift/templates/maintenance-page/README.md

 ### Usage

-Maintanence-page pods serving static html are deployed to our prod, dev and test environments.
-To enable maintenance mode switch the routes between the tfrs and maintanence-page services.
+Maintenance-page pods serving static html are deployed to our prod, dev and test environments.
+To enable maintenance mode switch the routes between the tfrs and Maintenance-page services.
 A namespace (project) for deployment must be specified.

 Expected namespaces: